Search: Advanced search

 Cable Matters 107004 Thunderbolt 3 Docking Station for Windows & Mac Computers

-Dual video-out not working, only Displayport has video:
+Dual video-out not working, only Displayport or Thunderbolt 3 has video:

 In order to output video to dual monitors, the computer must support two displays via Thunderbolt 3.
 Some Thunderbolt 3 enabled computers such as the Razer Blade Stealth, Lenovo Yoga 720, and HP Spectre x360 do not support a second display via Thunderbolt 3.
 Gtrusted.com maintains a list of computers tested that support a single display or dual display.
 If your computer is not in the list, please consult your manufacturer for this information.